International Formula 3000: The spec-chassis years

 In 1996, new rules introduced a single engine (a detuned Judd V8 engine, re-engineered by and badged as a Zytek) and chassis (Lola), to go along with tyre standardization (Avon) introduced in 1986.
 The following year the calendar was combined with that of Formula One, so the series became support races for the Grand Prix.
 Several Grand Prix teams established formal links with F3000 teams to develop young drivers (and engineering talent); these relationships varied from formal "junior teams" (such as the one McLaren set up for Nick Heidfeld) to fairly distant relationships based mostly upon shared sponsors and the use of the 'parent' team's name.
 The series grew dramatically through the late nineties, reaching an entry of nearly 40 cars - although this in itself was problematic as it meant many drivers failed to qualify.
 In 2000, the series was restricted to 15 teams of two cars each.

 However, by 2002 expenses were once more very high and the number of entries, and sponsors, rapidly dwindled.
-International Formula 3000 was experiencing tough competition with cheaper formulae, such as European F3000 (using ex-FIA 1999 and 2002 Lola chassis), World Series by Nissan (also known as Formula Nissan) and Formula Renault V6 Eurocup.
+International Formula 3000 was experiencing tough competition with cheaper formulas, such as European F3000 (using ex-FIA 1999 and 2002 Lola chassis), World Series by Nissan (also known as Formula Nissan) and Formula Renault V6 Eurocup.
 By the end of 2003, car counts had fallen to new lows.

 The 2004 season was the last F3000 campaign, due in part to dwindling field sizes.
 In 2005 it was replaced with a new series known as GP2, with Renault backing.